-Julian Nagelsmann's right-hand man at RB Leipzig and Bayern Munich, Dino Toppmöller is more than just a helping hand to the youngest coach in Bundesliga history.
+Previously Julian Nagelsmann's right-hand man at RB Leipzig and Bayern Munich, Dino Toppmöller has now stepped out of the shadows to take his first head coach role in the Bundesliga with Eintracht Frankfurt.

-bundesliga.com details where Nagelsmann's assistant gained his own coaching stripes...
+bundesliga.com details where Nagelsmann's one-time assistant and new Frankfurt boss gained his own coaching stripes...

 After a few games with Augsburg, he joined Luxembourg side Dudelange in 2010, scoring three goals in five games as a prelude to what would eventually be an even more successful spell there as head coach.

-Watch: Toppmüller on stepping in for Nagelsmann at Bayern
+Watch: Toppmöller on stepping in for Nagelsmann at Bayern

 Before returning to Luxembourg, Toppmöller ended his playing career with SV Mehring and, together with his brother Tommy Toppmöller, he took his first steps in coaching as a player-manager at the Rhineland-Palatinate club, taking sole charge after Robert Jung resigned and securing them survival in the Oberliga on the final day of the season.